cfpb/sbl-project/features/features.md

 - [ ] As a filer, I can confirm my institution data is accurate for given filing period.
 - [ ] As a filer, I want clear instructions on what to do to if my institution data is inaccurate.

-### Questions
-1. Are there institution data fields that the user can fix themselves?
-    1. Can they do it on this screen, or do they go back to the **Institution profile** page in RegTech Home?
-1. Does a user have to go through this screen every time the upload a new version?
-    1. Seems like the answer should be _no_, but then how does the flow work?

-### Notes
-1. This is one way SBL is different from HMDA.
-HMDA has the "Transmittal Sheet" as the first record of their file, which contains their institution data for a given filing season.
-So, we can't really "do what HMDA does" for this one.

 ## Upload file
 1. As a filer, I can upload my FI's SBLAR data for a given filing period.
 1. As a filer, I can view the status of my submission while it is being processed.